 The Federal Perkins Loan is a low-interest (5%) need based loan available to both undergraduate and law students.
 It is subject to availability and your financial need.
 Awards are packaged by the Financial Aid Office and then administered through the Student Loan Office.
 This means that American University is your lender for the Perkins Loan.

 Once a student leaves school, drops below half time status or graduates you have a grace period of nine months before you have to start paying back your Perkins Loan.
-The billing service used to send bills and correspondence is Campus Partners.
+Heartland/ECSI manages all Perkins accounts for American University.
 They process payments, deferment forms and payment inquiries.
-Their website www.mycampusloan.com offers web based access to your Perkins Loan information as well as the tools to manage the loan online.
-Borrowers can use this site to view their current and past payment information, receive electronic billing notices, make a payment through a wide variety of payment methods, obtain important news and other information, and download needed forms.
+Their website www.heartlandecsi.com offers web access to your Perkins Loan information as well as the tools to manage the loan online.
+Borrowers can use this site to view their current and past payment information, receive electronic billing notices, make a payment through a wide variety of payment methods, obtain important news and other information, and complete needed forms.

 Once in repayment, Perkins Loans are eligible for deferment, forbearance and cancelation.
-Perkins Loans that go into default are eligible for acceleration (entire balance becomes due at once), fees, collection costs, wage garnishment and assignment to the Department of Education.
+Perkins Loans that go into default are subject to acceleration (entire balance becomes due at once), fees, collection costs, wage garnishment and assignment to the Department of Education.

 Returning Perkins Borrowers